 - the types of insurance cover included in the Agency Agreement;

 - the number and value of claims your Agency has made for each type of cover in previous years; and

-Once this information has been input into the premium calculation model, the model advises what portion of the premium pool SAicorp is required to charge your Agency in order to achieve the overall breakeven premium that has been recommended by Finity to cover the cost of claims and operational expenses for the relevant policy year.
+Once this information has been put into the premium allocation model, the model calculates what portion of the premium pool SAicorp is required to charge your Agency in order to achieve the overall breakeven premium that has been recommended by SAicorp's actuary to cover the cost of claims and operational expenses for the relevant policy year.

-The deductible is the first amount of any claim that must be paid by the insured Agency before SAicorp covers the expenses associated with the loss.
+The deductible is the first amount of any claim that must be paid by the insured Agency before SAicorp covers the loss.
 It is essentially the amount of each and every claim that your Agency ‘self-insures’.

 Yes, provided your Agency’s completed Questionnaire is submitted before the due date and you have selected ‘yes’ in the section of the Questionnaire that asks for deductible options.

-When considering if you would like to change the amount of deductible your Agency pays, be aware that a larger deductible will typically result in a lower premium and a smaller deductible will typically result in a higher premium.
-It is also important to understand that a larger deductible increases the value of risk self-insured by your Agency.
-That is, in the event of a claim your Agency will need to make a larger contribution towards the loss before SAicorp commences covering the expenses.
+When considering if your Agency would like to change the amount of deductible it pays, be aware that a larger deductible will typically result in a lower premium and a smaller deductible will typically result in a higher premium.
+It is however, important to understand that a larger deductible increases the value of risk self-insured by your Agency.
+That is, in the event of a claim your Agency will need to make a larger contribution towards the loss.

 RiskConsole is a live system which means that all of your Agency’s asset information that was included in the previous renewal period is in the system, ready for you to update where required.

 You can log into RiskConsole and print the Questionnaire without completing any of the fields by applying the following steps:

 - Go into Section 13-Finalisation by clicking ‘View’.